I said I was going to make healthy lemon bars this summer and I finally did it! Vegan and naturally sweet!

 2 1/3 cups White Spelt Flour or Organic White Flour

-3/4 cup Xylitol or Powdered Honey (Powdered honey is my fav sweetener for this)
+3/4 cup Xylitol, Powdered Honey, Maple Sugar, Raw Sugar (powdered honey is my fav for this part)

 1/4 teaspoon Baking Powder